 As you can see in the Shopska Salad recipe as well, all my traditional recipes have a Mediterranean twist as I am trying to make them healthier.

-Cut the lettuce in larger pieces or chop it with hands.
+Cut the lettuce into larger pieces or chop it with hands.
 The radishes should be cut into slices, the eggs into halves and the onions into tiny slices.
-Arrange the salad as it is shown on the picture.
+Arrange the salad as it is shown in the picture.
 If you have some beautiful traditional bowl as part of your travel inspired interior at home, use it to make this traditional salad look amazing on your table.
 I’m sure your friends and family will be pleasantly surprised.